Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 One of the best perks of being a book blogger is receiving advance review copies (ARCs) of upcoming book releases from publishers.

 At the beginning of each month, I cover all the new book releases coming out, and the June 2020 book releases are right around the corner.
-Here’s a peek at the June releases I reviewed in my last post.
+Here’s a peek at the June releases I’ve already read.

 My To-Read List